How To Start Your Content Creator Website

 Engagement Strategy

-Your website and your content help drive your goals when people "spend time" with them.
-You can optimize for engagement by regularly releasing content that your audience is eager to consume.
-But, you'll also want to design your site to help visitors with that content discovery.
-Most people visit websites on mobile devices these days, so having a fast website with a mobile-first layout is necessary.
 A large portion of website traffic enters through an article or individual piece of content instead of the homepage.
 So, you'll want to guide readers to other content from your article pages.
 A "related posts" section is an excellent place to start.
 Keeping this "article" entry point in mind, you'll also want to include your offerings on your article pages.
-So, if you want your readers to subscribe, contribute, or sign up for something, you'll want to highlight that on your content pages.
+So, if you want your readers to subscribe, contribute, sign up for something, or take a specific call to action, you'll want to highlight that on your content pages.

 Email Sign-up

 An email list is a fantastic asset for every online content creator.
-Like your website, it also protects you against changing social media network algorithms, allowing you to maintain a channel for communication to your audience.
+Like your website, it also protects you against changing social media network algorithms, allowing you to maintain a channel for communication with your audience.
 Your website should incentivize visitors to subscribe to your email list.

 Monetization